-Atoms are the tiny units which collect up to form all the existing chemical substances.
-Atoms can join with other atoms in various ways and thus, form thousands of molecules.
-All elements have a diatomic or polyatomic arrangement to become stable except the Nobel gases.
-According to their electron donating or withdrawing abilities, they can form covalent bonds or ionic bonds.
+Atoms are the tiny units that form all chemical substances.
+Moreover, atoms can join with other atoms in various ways and form thousands of molecules.
+All elements except Nobel gases have a diatomic or polyatomic arrangement to become stable.
+Furthermore, according to their electron-donating or withdrawing abilities, they can form covalent bonds or ionic bonds.
 Sometimes, there are very weak attractions between atoms.
 Molecules and compounds are two words to distinguish between these large numbers of chemical substances.
-They can be present in solid, gaseous or liquid phase.
-They can be separated by chemical methods to yield the building elements or smaller units.
-Different molecules and compounds can be differentiated according to the size, weight and structural arrangements.
+They can be present in a solid, gaseous or liquid phase.

 Molecules are made up by chemically bonding two or more atoms of the same element (e.g: O2, N2) or different elements (H2O, NH3).
 Molecules don’t have a charge, and the atoms bind via covalent bonds.
 Moreover, molecules are either very large (hemoglobin) or very small (H2), depending on the number of atoms that connect with each other to form the molecule.

 The molecular formula gives the type and number of atoms in a molecule.
 Moreover, the empirical formula gives the simplest integer ratio of atoms present in a molecule.
 For example, C6H12O6 is the molecular formula of glucose, while CH2O is the empirical formula.

 Furthermore, the molecular mass is the mass calculated considering the total number of atoms given in the molecular formula.
 Each molecule has its own geometry.
 In addition, the atoms in a molecule are arranged in the most stable manner, with specific bond angle and bond lengths to minimize the repulsions and straining forces.